Ninja-Squad/ninja-squad.github.com/_posts/2017-08-17-what-is-new-angular-5.md

 ## Animations

 Two new transition aliases are introduced: `:increment` and `:decrement`.
-Let's say you wanted to animate a carousel with 5 elements, with a nice animation based on the index of the element displayed.
+Let's say you want to animate a carousel with 5 elements, with a nice animation based on the index of the element displayed.
 You had to declare a transition like: `transition('0 => 1, 1 => 2, 2 => 3, 3 => 4', ...)`.
-With Angular 5, you can now use `transition(':increment')`!
+With Angular&nbsp;5, you can now use `transition(':increment')`!

 ## Router